 - How do my career goals align with the science majors I am interested in?

-- Am I willing to pursue further education (e.g., graduate school) to achieve my desired career objectives?
+- Am I willing to pursue further education (e.g., graduate school) to achieve my career goals?

 - What kind of research opportunities does each science major offer for undergraduates?

-- Do I prefer a more specialized science major or an interdisciplinary program that combines multiple fields?
+- Am I looking for a broad overview of a discipline, a more specialized science major, or an interdisciplinary program that combines multiple fields?

 - Have I talked to academic advisors and professors about the science majors I am considering?